simonsobs/pixell/README.rst

 Compiling from source (advanced / development workflow)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For installation instructions specific to NERSC/cori, see NERSC_.
+For compilation instructions specific to NERSC/cori, see NERSC_.

-For installation instructions specific to Mac OS X, see MACOSX_ (h/t Thibaut Louis).
+For compilation instructions specific to Mac OS X, see MACOSX_ (h/t Thibaut Louis).

 For all other, below are general instructions.